tylerCaineRhodes/neovim-config/README.md

 # neovim-config
 Neovim IDE setup

+Make sure you have neovim installed with:

+    brew install neovim.

+Then to install the plugins, run:

+    nvim -c PlugInstall

 These Plugins are installed and managed with [vim-plug](https://github.com/junegunn/vim-plug).
 Reference the official documentation in order to add and update additional plugins.
 This repo has already included it in the autoload directory.

 Clone the repo and run the install script: